fncbook/fnc/book/matrixanaly/evd.md

 If the $n\times n$ matrix $\mathbf{A}$ has $n$ distinct eigenvalues, then $\mathbf{A}$ is diagonalizable.
 ````

-The {term}`eig` command can be used to compute the eigenvalue decomposition of a given matrix.
+The `eigen` command can be used to compute the eigenvalue decomposition of a given matrix.

 ```{sidebar} Demo
 :class: demo